• Skip to primary navigation

 📖 Recipe

-Sugar Cookies with Chocolate in red sugar and Dove chocolate.
+Sugar Cookies Blossoms in red sugar and topped with a Dove chocolate heart.

 Author: Lee

-These Sugar Cookies with Chocolate have a soft and chewy cookie base, covered in red sugar and topped with a dark chocolate heart.
-Best part is, they’re gluten free, nut free, egg free and easily dairy free (vegan).
+These Sugar Cookie Blossoms have a soft and chewy cookie base, covered in red sugar and topped with a dark chocolate heart.
+They're so perfect for Galentine's Day, Valentine's Day or even an anniversary!
+Not a fan of red or hearts?
+Switch the color of the sugar and the chocolate heart center for whatever chocolate kiss or square you desire!
+Best yet, these beauties are gluten free, nut free, egg free and easily dairy free (vegan).

 5 from 1 vote